 Permissions & Copyright

 The author(s) must obtain permission for all copyright material and acknowledged as specified by the copyright holder.
 Evidence will need to be provided where permission has been granted upon request.

 Queries may be raised to the authors while the paper is being copyedited.
 These should be answered promptly to ensure there is no hold up with publication.
 The page proofs will be sent to the corresponding author once the paper has been copyedited and laid out.
 Any requests for changes must be returned by the deadline given.
 Only minor changes can be made at the proofing stage; major changes will not be accepted.
 Changes submitted after the given deadline will not be incorporated.
 All accepted manuscripts will be subject to editorial revisions for clarity, punctuation, syntax, and conformity to house style.

 Errors and Omissions

-The European Medical Journal will take every care possible to try to ensure that all content is reproduced correctly; however, due to human or mechanical errors we cannot guarantee the accuracy, adequacy or completeness of any information and cannot be held responsible for any errors or omissions, or for the results obtained from the use thereof.
+The EMJ will take every care possible to try to ensure that all content is reproduced correctly; however, due to human or mechanical errors we cannot guarantee the accuracy, adequacy or completeness of any information and cannot be held responsible for any errors or omissions, or for the results obtained from the use thereof.

 Share – Copy and redistribute the material in any medium or format.